raseels-repos/golang-saas-starter-kit/README.md

 to handle some of the common challenges for developing SaaS using Golang.
 Coding is a discovery process and with that, it leaves you in control of your project’s architecture and development.

-SaaS product offerings typically provide two main components: a REST API and a web application.
-Both facilitate delivering a valuable software, based product to clients ideally from a single code base on a recurring basis delivered over the internet.
+SaaS product offerings generally provide a web-based service using a subscription model.
+They typically provide at least two main components: a REST API and a web application.

 To see screen captures of the web app and auto-generated API documentation, check out this Google Slides deck: https://docs.google.com/presentation/d/1WGYqMZ-YUOaNxlZBfU4srpN8i86MU0ppWWSBb3pkejM/edit#slide=id.p